thejesnair/Rosalind-Problems/README.md

 # Rosalind-Problems
 This repository contains my solutions for bioinformatics problems from the 'Bioinformatics Stronghold' on Rosalind.
-Solutions are either formatted to work with example problem, or with dataset.
+Solutions are either formatted to work with example problem or with dataset.

 | ID   | Title   | Description   |
 | ---- | ------- | ------------- |